A definition of “wondering” seemingly lost in time is its use as an adjective meaning “feeling or expressing awe, admiration, amazement, or surprise.”

 The word “wondering” in this sense seems an appropriate description for the state to which I often find myself transported by art.
 As my curiosity and sense of wonder has been on overdrive in recent years, it’s about time I found a better way to share my discoveries.
 To that end, Wonderings.net will grow over time, focusing on music compilations, vintage (mostly French) postcards, and movie reviews and suggestions.

 Vintage Postcards.
-I love old French postcards, especially those produced by the Reutlinger photography studio in Paris from 1900 to roughly 1910, but also the highly colorized postcards that were produced in the 1920s and 1930s.
-I have uploaded images of a few cards from my collection to this site, and will add many more in the future.
+I love old French postcards, especially those produced by the Reutlinger photography studio in Paris from 1900 to roughly 1910.
+I have shared all sorts of postcards on the site, from Reutlinger cards of various types, highly colorized postcards that were produced in the 1920s and 1930s, poisson d’avril cards, anthropomorphic vegetable cards, cards by photographer Albert Monier, and more.

 Movies.
 I am adding some reviews I wrote up in 1999 (Scenes from a Library), based on my idiosyncratic borrowings from the Seattle public library.
 In the future, I plan to add a page of movie favorites, perhaps with clips.